FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 But it is not practical to use a string to express potentially complex intentions.
 Instead, we want to use a more structured way to express the request.
-To this end, NOMAD defines a request configuration model (referred to as 'config').
+To this end, NOMAD defines a request configuration model (sometimes referred to as 'config' or 'request config'):

 ```py
 class RequestConfig(BaseModel):